Key Exchange

 !

-Warning: Basic DH is vulnerable to MITM attacks.
+Warning: As CosmicNet notes, basic DH is vulnerable to MITM attacks.
 An attacker can perform separate key exchanges with each party.
 Solution: authenticate the exchange using signatures or pre-shared keys.

 Where It's Used